Last modified August 30, 2016

 Case Twenty Four: Light from distant galaxies is shifted toward the red.
 Photons create gravity and gravitate.
 The force of this gravity is conveyed through the extended fields that surround photon points.
 When this force causes a momentum change in a gravitating object, work is done.
 Energy must be conserved.
 The photon must lose energy by shifting its frequency toward the red.

-Case Twenty Five: We're working on it.
+Case Twenty Seven: We're working on it.